- How the body makes serotonin

 Serotonin boosting supplements with potential efficacy

 We’ve listed three we would recommend avoiding, or approaching with care.
 Are there any serotonin supplements that can have a beneficial effect without the side effects?

 Low dose vitamin B6

 Vitamin B6 is a key cofactor for the enzymes involved in converting tryptophan to 5-HTP and then on to serotonin.
 So it is no surprise that low levels have been associated with depression.
 13 While some benefit with supplementation has been observed, very long term studies (at least in women) did not show any long term benefit.
 14 When supplementing with B6, it is important to take very low doses, as high dose B6 has been associated with nerve damage.

 Vitamin D is another good candidate here.
 Known for its association with sunshine, and the fact that many of us are deficient.
 There are numerous studies linking this deficiency with low levels of serotonin and depression, and especially seasonal affective order (SAD), with strong evidence that supplementation may be beneficial including this high powered systematic-review.15161718 We even have some idea of a mechanism with both TPH1 and TPH2, genes which encode for enzymes which convert typtophan into 5-HTP (and then onto serotonin), containing sequences to which vitamin D can bind, and promote activity.19

 Omega 3 fatty acids

-John has talked about his positive experience with L-theanine supplementation, including the positive effect it had on his mood.
+L-theanine supplementation can have a positive impact on mood.
 So it is unsurprising to see that a direct link between L-theanine and serotonin and dopamine levels exists.25 However, while a strong mechanism for the various vitamins and omega-3 oils has been described, we’re not currently sure exactly how L-theanine induces its effect.

 Closing thoughts on serotonin supplements